Emeka-Onwuepe/Polling_Units_in_Nigeria/README.md

 # Nigeria Polling Units and Voting Structure Dataset
-A .csv dataset scrapped from IREV that contains the names and codes for 176,846 polling units in Nigeria with their respective wards, local governments, houses of reps, senatorial districts, and states.
+A .csv dataset scrapped from IREV that contains the names and codes for 176,846 polling units in Nigeria with their respective wards, local governments, house of reps, senatorial districts, and states.
 * 176,846 polling units
 * 8,787 wards
 * 774 Local Governments